-5. Potential Tax Savings to Applicant: The City Assessor has determined that the current assessed value of 4-6 Dixon Avenue is \$744,300 and the adjacent parking lot is \$200,300 for a combined total of \$944,600.
-This amount shall serve as the project's base value for the purposes of RSA 79-E. The City Assessing Department projects that the property, once merged with the adjacent parking lot, and upon completion of proposed renovations, will have an assessed value of \$1,029,200.
+5. Potential Tax Savings to Applicant: The City Assessor has determined that the current assessed value of the property is \$1,254,400.
+This amount shall serve as the project's base value for the purposes of RSA 79-E. The City Assessing Department projects that the property will have an assessed value of \$1,434,000 upon completion of the proposed improvements.

-Based upon this information, staff projects that granting of the RSA 79-E benefit will result in total savings to the developer of approximately \$13,065.
+Based upon this information, staff projects that granting of the RSA 79-E benefit will result in total savings to the developer of approximately \$28,000.
 Please see the attached spreadsheet titled "Projected Financial Benefit of RSA 79-E Award to Applicant" for more information.

 It is important to note that the RSA 79-E benefit only applies to that portion of the assessed valuation created by the proposed improvements.
-Therefore, the applicant will still be obligated to pay taxes on the base value of the property, including any taxes associated with increases to the base assessed value due to market inflation.
+Therefore, the applicant will still be obligated to pay taxes on the base value of the property, including any taxes associated with increases to the base assessed value of \$1,254,400due to market inflation.